Salsabeelyf/Steam-Specials-Scraper/README.md

 * A python script that scrapes games info from [Steam website](https://store.steampowered.com/specials "Steam website"), then

-* Extracts each game info:
+* Extracts each game info depending on attributes in `config.json`, for example:
     * title
     * link to thumbnail
     * category tags